pdefusco/JupyterDash_CML/README.md

 In this tutorial you will gain exposure to two JupyterDash use cases:

 1. Notebook "1_jupyterdash_interactive": start a JupyterDash webserver in external mode and benefit from its Jupyter Notebook support capabilities.

-2. Python script "1B_jupyterdash_workbench_editor": start a JupyterDash webserver in external mode using the Workbench editor.
+Python script "1B_jupyterdash_workbench_editor" achieves the same goal using the Workbench editor and is optional.

-3. Notebook "2_jupyterdash_apiv2_cicd": more easily prototype and deploy your Dash Apps to Production as CML Analytic Applications.
+2. Notebook "2_jupyterdash_apiv2_cicd": more easily prototype and deploy your Dash Apps to Production as CML Analytic Applications.

 ## Requirements